HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

    type: 2 - gateway,     read: not allowed,  write : not allowed,   execute: PL2 <= PL <= PL1
 ```

 The second dimension of protection is a **protection ID**.
-A protection ID is a value assigned to the segment at segment creation time.
+A protection ID is a value assigned to the segment address range at object creation time.
 The processor control register section contains four protection ID registers.
 For each access to a segment that has a non-zero protection ID associated, one of the protection ID registers must match the segment protection ID.
 If not, a protection violation trap is raised.

 ```
     0                               14  15